adrianmorente/nginx-config-builder/docs/index.rst

-nginx-config-builder
+server-config-builder
 ====================

-A python library for constructing nginx configuration files.
+A python library for constructing different server configuration files.
+Forked from linkedin/nginx-config-builder which serves for nginx configuration files.

 Contents: